-The target population for MEPS is the 1997 U.S. civilian, noninstitutionalized population.
-However, the MEPS sampled households are a subsample of the NHIS households interviewed in 1995 (Panel 1) and 1996 (Panel 2).
-New households created after the NHIS interviews for the respective Panels and consisting exclusively of persons who entered the target population after 1995 (Panel 1) or after 1996 (Panel 2) are not covered by MEPS.
-These would include families consisting solely of: immigrants; persons leaving the military; U.S. citizens returning from residence in another country; and persons leaving institutions.
-It should be noted that this set of uncovered persons constitutes only a tiny proportion of the MEPS target population.
+The target population for MEPS is the 1998 U.S. civilian, noninstitutionalized population.
+However, the MEPS sampled households are a subsample of the NHIS households interviewed in 1996 (Panel 2) and 1997 (Panel 3).
+New households created after the NHIS interviews for the respective Panels and consisting exclusively of persons who entered the target population after 1996 (Panel 2) or after 1997 (Panel 3) are not covered by MEPS.
+Neither are persons who join an existing household but are unrelated to the current household residents.
+Persons not covered by a given MEPS panel thus include those in the following groups who do not join a member of the civilian non-institutionalized population at the time of the corresponding NHIS survey: immigrants; persons leaving the military; U.S. citizens returning from residence in another country; and persons leaving institutions.
+It should be noted that this set of uncovered persons constitutes just a small proportion of the MEPS target population.

-3.3 Family Level Estimation Using this MEPS PUF
+3.3 Family-level Estimation Using this MEPS Public Use Release

-There are two family weight variables called WTFAMF97 and WTCFAM97 that are provided in this release.
-In general, WTFAMF97 can be used to make estimates for the cross-section of families in the U.S. civilian, noninstitutionalized population on December 31, 1997 where families are identified based on the MEPS definition of a family unit.
-WTCFAM97 is provided to permit the capability of producing estimates for families defined according to the guidelines used by the Current Population Survey (CPS).
-Such family units are characterized here as "CPS-like".
-In addition, estimates can be constructed using WTFAMF97.
-These estimates permit the inclusion of: 1) MEPS families that existed at some time during 1997 but whose members became out-of-scope prior to the end of the year (e.g., all family members moved out of the country, died, etc.) and 2) MEPS families in existence on December 31, 1997.
+There is a single family weight variable called WTFAMF98 provided in this release.
+WTFAMF98 can be used to make estimates for the cross-section of families in the U.S. civilian, noninstitutionalized population on December 31, 1998 where families are identified based on the MEPS definition of a family unit.
+Estimates can include MEPS families that existed at some time during 1998 but whose members became out-of-scope prior to the end of the year (e.g., all family members moved out of the country, died, etc.) as well as MEPS families in existence on December 31, 1998.

-Definition of Family Estimates
+Definition of "Family" for Estimation Purposes

 A family is defined in MEPS as two or more persons living together in the same household who are related by blood, marriage, or adoption, as well as foster children.
+(Foster children are not included as members under the CPS definition of a family.)
 Other MEPS families include unmarried persons living together who consider themselves a family unit.
-Single persons living with neither a relative nor a person identified as a "significant other" have also been assigned a family ID value as and a family level weight, and thus can be included or excluded from estimates, as desired.
+(These are not families under the CPS definition.)
+Single persons living with neither a relative nor a person identified as a "significant other" have also been assigned a family ID value and a family-level weight, and thus can be included or excluded from estimates, as desired.
 Relatives identified as usual residents of the household who were not there at the time of the interview, such as college students living away from their parents' home during the school year, were considered as members of the family that identified them.

-To make estimates at the family level, it is necessary to prepare a family level file containing one record per family (see instructions below), family level summary characteristics, and the family-level weight variable (WTFAMF97).
+To make estimates at the family-level, it is necessary to prepare a family-level file containing one record per family (see instructions below), family-level summary characteristics, and the family-level weight variable (WTFAMF98).
 Each MEPS family unit is uniquely identified by the combination of the variables DUID and FAMIDYR.
 The number of persons in a MEPS sample family ranges from 1 to 14 (the positive values for FAMSZEYR).
-Only persons with positive nonzero family weight values (WTFAMF97>0) are candidates for inclusion in family estimates.
+Only persons with positive nonzero family weight values (WTFAMF98>0) are candidates for inclusion in family estimates.